sylver86/-ComputerVision-and-Macine-Learning-with-OpenCV_Face-Detection-for-Digital-Cameras-/README.md

 ## Explore My Code

-🔗 **GitHub Repository:** Dive into the codebase to discover the journey of crafting a cutting-edge face detection system.
+🔗 **GitHub Repository:** Dive into the codebase (Notebook file .ipynb) to discover the journey of crafting a cutting-edge face detection system.
 Understand the detailed steps taken, from dataset preparation to model training and pipeline optimization.
 See how each phase contributes to a reliable and efficient product, ready for integration into digital cameras.